 The heterogeneity of depression scales may arise due to varied clinical perspectives on depression and the fact that scales are developed for different purposes (Fried 2017).
 In addition to this, it may also be influenced by certain cultural factors.
 In China, school education has a significant negative impact on the mental health of teenagers.
 In our findings, the depression scales MSSMHS, CSSDS, ADI and CCSMHS designed by Chinese researchers all encompass symptoms related to learning and school.
 The ADI and CCSMHS also include some idiosyncratic symptoms, which may reflect the unique insights of Chinese researchers into depression.

-This heterogeneity in content can pose problems in certain situations, as these scales are often perceived as interchangeable.
+This heterogeneity in content can pose problems in certain situations, as these scales are often perceived as interchangeable (e.g., in meta-analyses).
 However, the reality is that different scales assess various aspects of depression, hence choosing a specific scale for a study could carry a significant risk of producing biased results.
 Therefore, it may not be prudent to combine research findings from different scales (for instance in meta-analyses), particularly those that have little overlap.
 In light of the fact that the results of large-scale surveys can even influence the formulation of policies (Ma et al. 2023), this problems becomes particularly crucial.

 [第四段：如何解读结果，call for better standards]